NaokiS28/RecoveryGUI/doc/io/README.md

 Below is a quick summary of the members that run alongside vInput.

 #### vJoy
-vJoy is the overall joystick handler for the vInput system.
-It reads from all of the connected and present joystick devices and will track their current state.
+vJoy is the overall joystick handler for the vInput system, acting as a collation of all of the connected joystick devices and will track their current state.
 Any changes will cause a `IM_INPUT` message to be sent to the vInput system. vJoy is not supposed to be directly interfaced with, use vInput for interaction or reading of input devices.

 #### vKeyboard
 vKeyboard is the overall keyboard manager for the vInput system, as well as serving as a virtual on-screen keyboard for systems that lack a physical keyboard.
 When using standard BemaniUX functions, vKeyboard will automatically appear on it's own layer when required.
 There shouldn't be a need to directly interface with vKeyboard.